nsuzuki97/Spicy-Raman/README.md

 We then created image databse in order to load these image data into codes.

-Those augmented data was then separated 80/20 into training and validation data.
+The augmented data was then separated 80/20 into training and validation data.
 They were stored in either "trainingdata_Pictures" directory or "validationdata_Pictures".

 Each train and validation set were then split into 5 categories: flourescent, nylon, polyamide, polyethylene, and unknown.